grydholt/getdata-009/CodeBook.md

 tidy.txt data set.

 Notice that the tidy.txt data set does not distinguish between the test and training data.
-The test and training data were merged before the tidying of the data.
+The test and training data were combined before the tidying of the data.

 ## The original data